carbon-language/carbon-lang/flang/documentation/C++style.md

 produce source code when macros and templates suffice; don't write macros when templates suffice.
 Templates are statically typed, checked by the compiler, and are (or should be) visible to debuggers.
+### Exceptions to these guidelines
+Reasonable exceptions will be allowed; these guidelines cannot anticipate all situations.
+For example, names that come from other sources might be more clear if their original spellings are preserved rather than mangled to conform needlessly to the conventions here, as Google's C++ style guide does in a way that leads to weirdly capitalized abbreviations in names like `Http`.
+Consistency is one of many aspects in the pursuit of clarity, but not an end in itself.